 Stories of students skipping class because they have to earn money to pay their credit card bills suggest that credit cards are a problem for college students, adds Chan, from Karen Chan Financial Education and Consulting.
 “The FACT Act was supposed to limit the solicitation of teenagers by credit card companies and assure that those teens who received a card had either the income to justify approval of the application or a co-applicant who did,” she notes, referring to the federal Fair and Accurate Credit Transactions Act of 2003.
 “But a study slated for publication this fall indicates that has not happened.
 Many universities now have peer educator programs, such as the Financial Wellness Center at the University of Illinois at Urbana-Champaign, where a group of students are trained to provide financial education on topics including debt and credit cards to other students.”

 Chan says that if you do get a credit card, it’s a good idea to figure out up front how you will make payments on time.
-Also, paying the balance in full each month “is a great way to build credit history while paying no interest for the privilege,” Twitter she notes.
+Also,

 How do debit cards and credit cards differ?

 What is the minimum payment on a credit card balance and how can it be dangerous?

 Do you think it’s a good idea for teenagers to have a credit card?
 Would you like to see more programs like Young Americans Bank?
 Why or Why not?